a-olusola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8. Add 128 to a variable
 9. Performing arithmetic operation using env Variables
 10. Raising one variable to the power of another variable
+11. Conversion of binary to decimal
+11. Combination of two letters in anyway possible
+13. How to print floats